DamnStation/like-comment/README.md

 React with TypeScrypt application created by Vite

-- `npm create vite@latest hack-soft-task --react-ts`
+- `npm create vite@latest like-comment --react-ts`

 To run this comand for creating new React application you must have installed nodejs on your PC.
 If you don't have it you can download it from here: